naccdata/nacc-flywheel/docs/development/index.md

 In `run.py`, add anything that needs to be done gathering information from the environment, and the main script will do the actual computation mostly using code from the `common` directory.
 There may be exceptions to this scheme.
 For instance, the `directory_pull` script uses `run.py` without a main script because it behaves differently depending on whether it is run as a gear.

-Note that the main script is named using the project prefix described above.
-So, for `zebra_management` it will be named `zebra_main.py`.

 ## Adding common code